maryam-3007/Flutter-weather_app/README.md

-# weather_app
+# Weather-App

 Weather App - Flutter
 🌤 This is a feature-rich weather app built with Flutter that provides real-time weather updates.
 The app uses GetX for state management and integrates with a weather API to fetch the current weather data, along with a 3-hourly forecast and a 5-day forecast.
-Users can view the current temperature, humidity, wind speed, and other weather details for their location.
+Users can view the current temperature, wind speed and other weather details for their location.

 Features: